couch2code/learn-html/README.md

 ### Character name

-Everyone need to think of a character name, if you can't think of one, use this pattern to create one: [favorite reaction]-[favorite fruit]-[favorite-number]
+Everyone needs to think of a character name, if you can't think of one, use this pattern to create one: [favorite reaction]-[favorite fruit]-[favorite-number]

 ---